suent/Carpenter.AzurePipelines/docs/operations.md

 * Carpenter.PipelineBot.GitHub.Username
 * PipelineBot-GitHub-PAT

+## AddGitHubRelease

+Adds a release for this build on GitHub for the prod stack.

+This operation uses the following settings:

+* Carpenter.GitHub.ServiceConnection (gitHubServiceConnection)

 ## IncrementVersionOnRelease

 Increments the patch portion of the version on a release when using SemVer versioning.